From the north to the south, traverse Italy for peerless operatic performances in the country that can claim to have invented the art form.

 Depart Australia or New Zealand on suggested Etihad flights to Milan via Abu Dhabi.
 Renaissance Tours or your travel agent can assist you with your travel arrangements.

-Arrive in Milan on suggested Etihad flight EY81 at 07:40.
-Transfer to Parma, the 2,000-year-old city founded by the ancient Etruscans whose great gifts to the world include prosciutto di Parma, Parmigiano-Reggiano cheese, and the father of grand opera, Giuseppe Verdi.
+Arrive at 13:30 in Parma, the 2,000-year-old city founded by the ancient Etruscans whose great gifts to the world include prosciutto di Parma, Parmigiano-Reggiano cheese, and the father of grand opera, Giuseppe Verdi.

 Bid farewell to Parma and return to Milan, capital of Lombardy and one of Italy’s great cultural and economic centres.